Personalization

 output String JSON representation of the cookies object, similar to {{ cookies | inspect: 3, false }}

 The cookies object is copyable, and when copied using the {% copy_to_dictionary %} the keys will be the names of the cookies and the values will be the corresponding cookie objects.
+You may also treat this object as a list containing all of the cookie names which may be iterated using a {% for %} loop.

 Client

 In liquid, the "client" object represents all of the interactions in a browser on a specific computer.
-Note that this may be conceptually identicial to a user or it may encompass multiple users sharing a browser (as in the case of a public or a shared computer).
+Note that this may be conceptually identical to a user or it may encompass multiple users sharing a browser (as in the case of a public or a shared computer).

 Data may be saved to and retrieved from the client, which lasts for as long as the session permission is allowed.
 This means that if the session permission expires or is denied, the system will forget all data associated with the client.